hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 ```

-### In-Memory Format
+### Configuring Ringbuffer In-Memory Format

-Hazelcast Ringbuffer can also be configured with an in-memory format which controls the format of stored items.
-By default, `BINARY` is used,
+You can configure Hazelcast Ringbuffer with an in-memory format which controls the format of the Ringbuffer's stored items.
+By default, `BINARY` in-memory format is used,
 meaning that the object is stored in a serialized form.
 You can select the `OBJECT` in-memory format, which is useful when filtering is
 applied or when the `OBJECT` in-memory format has a smaller memory footprint than `BINARY`.

-In the declarative configuration example below, a Ringbuffer is configured with `OBJECT` in-memory format:
+In the declarative configuration example below, a Ringbuffer is configured with the `OBJECT` in-memory format:

 ```xml
 <ringbuffer name="rb">